sambayless/monosat/FORMAT.md

 weighted_distance_leq 0 0 2 6 3
 ```

 These are the graph properties that are currently well-supported by MonoSAT; many other useful graph properties are Boolean monotonic with respect to the edges in a graph, and could be supported in the future.
-Interesting possibilities include cycle detection, connected components, global minimum cut, and many variatons of network flow properties.
+Interesting possibilities include planarity detection, connected components, global minimum cuts, and many variatons of network flow properties.

 [DIMACS CNF format]: http://www.cs.ubc.ca/~hoos/SATLIB/Benchmarks/SAT/satformat.ps
 [mpq_set_str]:https://gmplib.org/manual/Initializing-Rationals.html#Initializing-Rationals